Skip to content

 What do you know about the food you eat?

-Starting with the nucleus of agriculture—the farm and its changing relationship to the society it serves—the exhibition provides different perspectives on key themes associated with equitable access to food: the urban-rural divide, issues of labor, race and immigration, the United States’ history of slavery and its continued protectionist import and export policies as well as modes of consumption centered around the commodification of food infrastructure and access to food.
+Starting with the nucleus of agriculture—the farm and its changing relationship to the society it serves—the exhibition provides wide-ranging perspectives on key themes associated with equitable access to food: the urban-rural divide, issues of labor, race and immigration, the United States’ history of slavery and its continued protectionist import and export policies as well as modes of consumption centered around the commodification of food infrastructure and access to food.

 Back To Top